kfiross/flutter_mongodb_realm/README.md

 # flutter_mongo_stitch

-Unofficial Flutter plugin for using MongoDB Stitch services.
+Unofficial Flutter plugin for using MongoDB Stitch services on Android, iOS and web.

 ## Getting started
 For using it on your app: